9 Self Help Books That Actually Pertain to Freelancers

-These books are based in the idea that you are both your greatest asset and your greatest obstacle, a pretty classic notion.
+These books are based on the idea that you are both your greatest asset and your greatest obstacle, a pretty classic notion.
 While these books may not tread totally new waters, they are backed by real science and psychology which many self-help books cannot claim.

 Despite this book’s corny mid-90’s title, Choose Yourself by successful investor and entrepreneur James Altucher is a surprisingly helpful read.
 The book sets itself in a chaotic and changing world.
 Everything we aspired to for “security,” everything we thought was “safe,” no longer is: College.
 Employment.
 Retirement.
 Government.
 It’s all crumbling.
 However true his perception is, it helped him see his own responsibilities.
 Whenever everything is crashing down around you, you can’t rely on other things or people, so you pick yourself up and dust yourself off because no one else will.
 Altucher’s new found self-reliance coincided with an economy that featured new tools and forces that have made it possible for individuals to create their own careers, make millions, and change the world without much help.
 This book will teach you to do just that.
 With dozens of case studies, interviews, and examples Choose Yourself will help you generate real inward success (personal happiness and health) and outward success (fulfilling work and wealth).

 Most of best-selling author Ryan Holiday’s self-books focus on philosophy, psychology and mental health.
 In his book, Ego Is the Enemy, he uses examples throughout history, from Jackie Robinson to Eleanor Roosevelt to Katherine Graham, to illustrate why Ego is one of our greatest afflictions and how their success is a result of conquering ego.
-Holiday discusses the human campaign to overcome ego and techniques to complete that goal in our modern era, a period in history which is profoundly focused on our egos.
+Holiday discusses the human campaign to overcome ego and techniques to complete that goal in our modern era, a period in history that is profoundly focused on our egos.